golang/website/_content/ref/mod.md

   flag cannot add a rationale comment for the `retract` directive.
 Rationale comments are recommended and may be shown by `go list -m -u` and other commands.
+* The `-tool=path` and `-droptool=path` flags add and drop a `tool` directive for the given paths.
+Note that this will not add necessary dependencies to the build graph.
+Users should prefer `go get -tool path` to add a tool, or `go get -tool path@none` to remove one.

 The editing flags may be repeated.
 The changes are applied in the order given.